JoshuaGehre/CarbonNanoSweeper/README.md

 ## Compiling

-I'm trying to get this to run outside of Windows, but this branch is not yet functional.
-Switch to the branch vs-project to get the Visual Studio Project.
+Run the make file to compile CarbonNanoSweeper, you might have to change what version of the GLFW Library is used based on your operating system.
+If you instead want CarbonNanoSweeper as a Visual Studio Project, switch to the branch *vs_project*.

 ## Libraries